Penny Smith: GMTV

 In 2009, GMTV had another relaunch, with all of their programmes rebranding and new studio.
-This meant that the GMTV Newshour and GMTV Today became GMTV, with Penny and John presenting the first hour of the show.
-Smith and Stapleton were the first faces and voices of the relaunch.
-Smith continued to be the main News Reader of GMTV.
+This meant that the GMTV Newshour and GMTV Today became GMTV, with Smith and Stapleton presenting the first hour of the show.
+Smith continued to be the main newsreader of GMTV.

-On 3 March 2010, it had emerged from Smith's Twitter account that she had decided to leave the programme after 17 years of being the main face of the show.
+On 3 March 2010, it had emerged from Smith's Twitter account that she had decided to leave the programme after 17 years.
 This was said to be part of a cost-cutting exercise by ITV.
 On 4 June 2010, Smith presented her last show.

-Film

-Smith appeared briefly as herself in the partially-improvised comedy 1994 film There's No Business..., which starred the comedy duos Raw Sex (Simon Brint and Rowland Rivron) and The Oblivion Boys.

 Other work

 Smith has written for a number of national newspapers and magazines, including a beauty column for "Femail" in the Daily Mail and articles in Essentials magazine, Good Housekeeping, and Woman and Home.

 Smith has produced three yoga videos: Penny Smith's Power Yoga, Penny Smith's Essential Guide to Yoga presented alongside Howard Napper and Penny Smith's Yoga Masterclass.